Training for Hypermobility and Joint Stability

 Most training programs are built around consistency, linear progress, and increasing intensity.
 For hypermobile bodies, that model can miss important variables.

-Strength without joint control, or progression without adequate recovery, can lead to symptoms that feel confusing or discouraging.
-Programming that looks effective on paper doesn’t always translate well in real life, especially when connective tissue behavior, nervous system regulation, or recovery capacity are part of the picture.
+Strength without joint control, or progression without adequate recovery, can increase symptoms.
+Programming that looks effective on paper does not always translate well in real life, especially when connective tissue behavior, nervous system regulation, or recovery capacity are part of the picture.

-Hypermobility-informed training pays attention to how movement is controlled, not just how much weight is lifted or how often a program is repeated.
-Progress still matters, but it needs to be built in a way that holds up beyond the gym and supports daily life.
+Hypermobility-informed training pays attention to how movement is controlled.
+Progress is built in a way that holds up beyond the gym and supports daily life.

 My approach